Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - The availability of efficient services (logistics, finance, IT, packaging, security, marketing, promotion).

 Industrial clusters in ports often rely on sustainable industrial symbiosis or sustainable industrial ecosystems.
 Raw materials are extracted locally, and finished products and secondary flows are used locally.
 By-products of the production process (for example, oxygen, heat, or water) are recycled and reused locally.
 This ensures far-reaching industrial and circular integration and the creation of so-called ecologies of scale.
 Such symbiosis requires supporting infrastructures, such as pipelines and storage tanks, to transport raw materials and finished products to the correct location.
 Thus, a competitive cluster requires good inter-company infrastructure (e.g. pipelines), product diversity, the sharing of utility services and infrastructure, and strong cluster governance.
-Chemical clusters are increasingly overcoming regional boundaries by developing pipeline systems and other mass transport infrastructure that link chemical clusters in several ports (e.g. pipeline linkages between Rotterdam, Antwerp, and Terneuzen) and the ports to major chemical clusters in the hinterland (e.g. links between the Rhine-Scheldt Delta ports in Belgium and the Netherlands, the chemical axis along the Albert Canal to Liège in Belgium and the German Ruhr area).
+Chemical clusters are increasingly overcoming regional boundaries by developing pipeline systems and other mass transport infrastructure that link chemical clusters in several ports (e.g. pipeline linkages between Rotterdam, Antwerp, and Terneuzen) and also link the ports to major chemical clusters in the hinterland (e.g. links between the Rhine-Scheldt Delta ports in Belgium and the Netherlands, the chemical axis along the Albert Canal to Liège in Belgium and the German Ruhr area).

 Many of the world’s steel plants are located in seaport areas.
 The steel industry operates in a highly competitive environment globally, where rigorous cost management is imperative for maintaining and strengthening its competitiveness.
 Therefore, steelmaking processes have been developed and refined over the years.
 Steelmaking is capital intensive, and the average plant life is very long, which makes changes to new technologies possible only in a timeframe of several decades.
 Many steel plants are located in seaport areas.
 A good example is ArcelorMittal.
 ArcelorMittal operates several maritime flat carbon steel mills (e.g. in Europe: Dunkirk, Ghent, Fos Marseille, Gijon, and Bremen).
 Most other mills are located less than 100km from major import ports.
-On the import side, steel plants generate large iron ore flows, pellets, cokes coal, metal scrap, and steel slabs.
+On the import side, steel plants generate large iron ore flows, pellets, coking coal, metal scrap, and steel slabs.
 The outgoing cargo flows typically include steel coils, steel booms, steel wires, and related products.

 The same applies to the automotive industry.
 While assembly plants mostly do not locate in seaport areas (for example, only about 10 of the 150 European assembly plants are located in seaport areas), they often locate quite close to seaports for reasons of ingoing and outgoing flows of parts and finished cars.